AXN-Informatique/laravel-database-extension/readme.md

 Source : https://murze.be/searching-models-using-a-where-like-query-in-laravel

-**Warning!** This only works correctly on instances of the *Eloquent Query Builder*, not on the generic Query Builder.
+**Warning!** This only works on instances of the *Eloquent Builder*, not on the generic Query Builder.

 A replacement of this: